Overview

 Input Devices

-Sculpting in ZBrush or Blender requires some kind of pen controlled drawing surface, with or without a screen, accompanied with either a keyboard (preferably a small one, so it doesn’t get in the way of the drawing tablet) or a special input device for artists (like the TourBox).
+Sculpting in ZBrush or Blender requires some kind of pen controlled drawing surface, with or without a screen, accompanied by either a keyboard (preferably a small one, so it doesn’t get in the way of the drawing tablet) or a special input device for artists (like the TourBox).
 One can also get a tablet and use the iOS version of ZBrush.

 Recommended mapping for a pen with 2 buttons: